avhn/deu-bil3003-ps2/README.md

 ## Introduction to Data Mining - Problem set 2

-Goal is to prune and generate *classification trees* with an implemention of *CART* algorithm.
+Goal is to prune and generate **binary split classification trees** with an implementation of *CART algorithm*.
 See [problem set description.](./DESCRIPTION.pdf)

+*Technologies used in this project:*

+- Python 3.8
+- GitLab CI
+- Git